getsbx/getsbx-worker-cli/README.md

   -i, --id=<value>       (required) Id of the transformation -m, --message=<value>  (required) Message that need to be submitted -s, --status=<value>   (required) Status of the transformation

+DESCRIPTION
+  Report about transformation

+  Send message and status
 ```
 <!-- commandsstop -->